-- 1. Never work alone in a laboratory or chemical storage area. - 2.
+- 1. Never work alone in a laboratory or chemical storage area.
+This means that there must be another person in the same Fortin or Simperman wing of the building where you are working, and that person must know that you are working in the lab. - 2.
 No unauthorized experiments shall be conducted. - 3.
 When working with flammable chemicals, be sure that no sources of ignition are nearby. - 4.
-Food and beverages shall not be stored or consumed in storage areas or laboratories in which chemicals are used or stored.
+Food and beverages shall not be stored or consumed in chemical storage areas.
+Food and beverages shall not be stored or consumed in laboratories during the times when chemicals are being used in the laboratory or when laboratory is in session.
 Food and beverages shall not be stored in refrigerators used for chemical storage. - 5.
 Tasting chemicals is prohibited. - 6.
 Chemicals are smelled only by using the proper wafting technique. - 7.
 The mouth shall not be used to pipette or to start a siphon. - 8.
 Every chemical is assumed toxic and handled accordingly unless is known not to be toxic. - 9.
 Work areas shall be kept clean and uncluttered.
 The work area shall be cleaned at the end of each work day or laboratory exercise. - 10.
 Aisles must remain unblocked.
 Access to safety equipment such as showers, eyewash stations, fire extinguishers and exits must not be blocked. - 11.
 Glassware and equipment shall be thoroughly cleaned prior to returning it to storage.
 Chipped or broken glassware shall be promptly disposed of in the container provided for broken glass. - 12.
 All chemical containers must be properly labeled (see sec.
 1.5).
 All chemicals in unlabeled containers are considered waste at the end of each day and must be disposed of properly. - 13.
 Waste must be kept in properly labeled containers. - 14.
 Spills must be promptly cleaned up and wastes put into the proper containers. - 15.
 Horseplay of any kind is forbidden in the laboratory. - 16.
 Each laboratory supervisor is responsible for ensuring that employees in that laboratory know and follow the rules and procedures. - 17.
 In the case of a chemical spill immediate action should be taken to contain the spill and the laboratory supervisor should be notified so that proper cleanup can be performed.